undefined-ar/A_System_to_prevent_Social_Violence_using_CNN/README.md

 Description :
-- This app can detect scream
+- This app can detect scream and record sounds
+- The records are being saved to the local storage of android device
-- This app can send emergergency message to a selected contact number whenever in danger using Twilio API
+- This app can send emergency message to a selected contact number whenever in danger using Twilio API
 - This app can send location along with the notification using Geolocator

 ## Getting Started